MrH-rezroll/VirbelaHodge-EX1-Sample/Exercise2/EXERCISE_2.md

 ## Optional ##

-* Make use of a dependency injection framework to implement the functional goals using contracts, separating concerns
+* Make use of dependency injection when implementing the functional goals.
+Feel free to use an existing framework or create your own.
 * Add Unit Tests
 * Add XML docs
 * Have the logger also write to a file